 Even from a casual inspection of natural images, one can see that neighboring spatial locations are strongly correlated in intensity.
 This is demonstrated in Figure 3, which shows scatterplots of pairs of intensity values, separated by three different distances, and averaged over absolute position of several different natural images.
 The standard measurement for summarizing these dependencies is the autocorrelation function, $C(\Delta x, \Delta y)$, which gives the correlation (average of the product) of the intensity at two locations as a function of relative position.
-From the examples in Figure 3, one can see that the strength of the correlation falls with distance.7

-By computing the correlation as a function of relative separation, we are assuming that the spatial statistics in images are translation invariant.
-As described above, the assumption of translation invariance implies that images may be decorrelated by transforming to the frequency (Fourier) domain.
+From the examples in Figure 3, one can see that the strength of the correlation falls with distance.7 the assumption of translation invariance implies that images may be decorrelated by transforming to the frequency (Fourier) domain.
 The two-dimensional power spectrum can then be reduced to a one-dimensional function of spatial frequency by performing a rotational average within the two-dimensional Fourier plane.
-Empirically, many authors have found that the spectral power of natural images falls with frequency, f, according to a power law, $1/f^p$, with estimated values for p typically near 2 (see Tolhurst (1992) or Ruderman & Bialek (1994) for reviews).
+Empirically, many authors have found that the spectral power of natural images falls with frequency, f, according to a power law, $1/f^p$, with estimated values for p typically near 2 [see Tolhurst (1992) or Ruderman & Bialek (1994) for reviews].
 An example is shown Figure 4.